 UX means User Experience.
-It is when you design something that is useful, easy to use and a pleasure to interact with.
-The experience of using the product or service is rewarding and there is value to be gained in the experience.
+It is when you design something that is useful, easy-to-use and a pleasure to interact with.
+The experience of using the product or service is rewarding and there is value to be gained from the experience.

 We can design for positive experiences if we design for the user in mind rather than just designing for a screen.
 One must really understand the end user and his/hers needs to be able to make the User Experience (UX) more memorable.